bureau14/qdb-api-php/doc/QdbBlob.md

 -------

 You get a `QdbBlob` instance by calling `QdbCluster::blob()`.
-Then you can perform atomic operation on the blob:
+Then you can perform atomic operations on the blob:

     $cluster->blob('key 0')->put('value 0');
     $cluster->blob('key 1')->put('value 1');